ably/sdk-upload-action/README.md

 - Artifacts generated from pushes to the main branch will be uploaded to `https://sdk.ably.com/builds/ably/${repository_name}/main/${artifactName}`.
 - Artifacts generated from a pushed tag will be uploaded to `https://sdk.ably.com/builds/ably/${repository_name}/tag/${tag_name}/${artifactName}`.

+If `artifactName` is not specified, or specified as an empty string, then artifacts are pushed to the root of the upload context (i.e. dropping `/${artifactName}` from the URL structures outlined above).

 ## Permissions

 ### AWS